olivergondza/srch/README.md

 ## Autocompletion

+### Bash

-To enable SRCH autocompletion source `~/.srch/completion/bash.sh` (for instance) from .bashrc.
+To enable SRCH autocompletion, `source ~/.srch/completion/srch.bash` from `~/.bashrc`.
 In case you are using custom alias, remember to register that alias for completion s well.

-    . ~/.srch/completion/bash.sh
+    . ~/.srch/completion/srch.bash
     # Create custom alias 's' and register it for autocompletion
     alias s='~/.srch/srch' && complete -F _srch s

+### Fish

+To enable SRCH autocompletion `source ~/.srch/completion/srch.fish` from `~/.config/fish/config.fish`.
+In case you are using custom alias, remember to register that alias for completion s well.

+    source ~/.srch/completion/srch.fish
+    # Use it for the alias as well
+    complete --command s --wraps srch

 ## Creating custom search engines